Q. What is Amazon Virtual Private Cloud (Amazon VPC)?

 Instances without EIPs can access the Internet in one of two ways:

-- Instances without EIPs can route their traffic through a NAT instance to access the Internet.
-These instances use the EIP of the NAT instance to traverse the Internet.
-The NAT instance allows outbound communication but doesn’t enable machines on the Internet to initiate a connection to the privately addressed machines using NAT.
+- Instances without EIPs can route their traffic through a NAT gateway to access the Internet.
+These instances use the EIP of the NAT gateway to traverse the Internet.
+The NAT gateway allows outbound communication but doesn’t enable machines on the Internet to initiate a connection to the privately addressed machines using NAT.

 - For VPCs with a Hardware VPN connection, instances can route their Internet traffic down the Virtual Private Gateway to your existing datacenter.
 From there, it can access the Internet via your existing egress points and network security/monitoring devices.